Synaptic vesicle glycoprotein 2 (SV2)

 Botulinum neurotoxins use certain synaptic proteins, including SV2 isoforms, as receptors for entry into neurons (Baldwin & Barbieri, 2009).

-SV2A is the binding site of racetam family of epilepsy drugs, including levetiracetam.
+SV2A is the binding site of racetam family of epilepsy drugs, including brivaracetam and levetiracetam.
 SV2A modulates epileptogenesis via GABAergic, but not glutamatergic system (Ohno & Tokudome, 2017).

-In pilot studies reductions in SV2A binding have been seen around the epileptic focus in temporal lobe epilepsy patients, in the cortical areas of patients with mood disorders, schizophrenia, and Alzheimer’s disease (Rabiner, 2018).
-[11C]UCB-J was also used to assess SV2A occupancy of anti-epileptic drugs (Rabiner, 2018).
+In pilot studies reductions in SV2A binding have been seen around the epileptic focus in temporal lobe epilepsy patients, in the cortical areas of patients with mood disorders, PTSD, schizophrenia, and Alzheimer’s disease (Rabiner, 2018; Holmes et al., 2019).
+[11C]UCB-J has also been used to assess SV2A occupancy of anti-epileptic drugs (Rabiner, 2018; Finnema et al., 2019).

 SV2A is expressed not only in the brain, but also in neuroendocrine cells and at neuromuscular junctions (Bartholome et al., 2017).